dougwilsonsays.com

 BACKGROUND: In a 2021 article,2 several women3 accused Doug of fostering a patriarchal church culture that enables abuse, strictly controls women, and covers up sexual abuse allegations through in-house counseling, rather than reporting to the appropriate authorities.
 The quote above is from Doug’s response to those who made negative comments about him on social media, after the article was released.

 Doug tries to back up his claim by citing Scripture: “Revilers will not enter the kingdom of heaven.”
 And it’s true, the Bible does say: “Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God” (1 Corinthians 6:9-10).
+But in context, Paul is describing habitual patterns of life that reveal unregenerate hearts—not isolated sins committed by believers.
 And while he mentions the next verse, he seems to misunderstand it: “And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 (1 Corinthians 6:11, ESV).
 We are all sinners, and when we are forgiven of our sins, it doesn’t mean we no longer sin.
 A thief may steal again–a reviler may revile again.
 This verse isn’t teaching that Christians never sin after they become Christians, or that if we don’t repent of one specific sin we will go to hell, as Doug claims.
-David Prior wrote, “Paul is not talking about isolated acts of unrighteousness, but about a whole way of life pursued persistently by those who thus indicate that they would be aliens in the kingdom of truth and light.”5 And beyond this, when Jesus said: “…whoever says, ‘You fool!’ will be liable to the hell of fire” (Matthew 5:22, ESV), it was to show our need for a Savior because we are all murderers in our hearts—all of us deserve hell because “all have sinned” (Romans 3:23)—Jesus came to save us and forgive our sin, and that salvation is on the basis of faith in him, not because I remember to repent of each and every sin I commit.
+David Prior writes, “Paul is not talking about isolated acts of unrighteousness, but about a whole way of life pursued persistently by those who thus indicate that they would be aliens in the kingdom of truth and light.”5 The passage therefore points to transformation by grace, not damnation for imperfect repentance after placing your faith in Jesus for salvation.

 My prayer is that Doug would turn from preaching a works-based salvation to preaching the true gospel of Jesus.
 The gospel calls us to imitate our Savior, not because it is the basis of our salvation, but because we have been saved and indwelled by the Holy Spirit by grace through faith alone.
 Then, and only then are we enabled to properly imitate our Lord in the strength he provides: “When he was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly” (1 Peter 2:23, ESV).